getfem/getfem/doc/sphinx/source/userdoc/model.rst

 method (a tensor field) the corresponding data can be a huge vector.
-The components of the matrix/tensor have to be stored with the fortran order (columnwise) in the data vector corresponding to the coefficient (compatibility with blas).
+The components of the matrix/tensor have to be stored with the fortran order (columnwise) in the data vector corresponding to the coefficient (compatibility with BLAS).
 The symmetry and coercivity of the given matrix/tensor is not verified (but assumed).

 This brick can be added to a model ``md`` thanks to two functions.
 The first one